 6. You must walk 3 miles a day after vein surgery

 False.
 Patients were often told to walk around a lot after the old ‘vein stripping’ procedure to reduce the risk of DVT and to reduce pain after the operation.
 With modern laser treatment, most patients are walking normally right after surgery and there’s no need to ‘walk off’ the surgery.

 This one may be partly true.
 It’s a bit difficult to be sure whether varicose veins are truly caused by genetic reasons or whether they’re just very common.
 There may be some genetic influence, as some very young people get varicose veins, but it’s probably not the whole story.

-If you’re concerned about varicose veins, ask your doctor for a referral to Benenden Hospital for diagnosis and treatment or give us a call on 01580 230661.
+If you’re concerned about varicose veins, ask your doctor for a referral to Benenden Hospital for diagnosis and treatment, contact us online or give us a call on 01580 242521.

 Published on 08 November 2019